DisnakeDev/disnake/docs/api.rst

 .. function:: on_raw_member_update(payload)

-    Called when a :class:`Member` updates their profile.
+    Called when a member updates their profile.

-    This is called when one or more of the following things change, but is not limited to:

-    - nickname
-    - roles
-    - pending
-    - timeout
-    - guild specific avatar

-    This requires :attr:`Intents.members` to be enabled.
+    Unlike :func:`on_member_update`, this is called regardless of the member cache.

+    .. versionadded:: 2.6

     :param payload: The raw event payload data.
     :type payload: :class:`RawGuildMemberUpdateEvent`